 Make A Difference For Children Facing Life-Threatening Medical Conditions

 EMSC Day is the perfect day to think of kids in your community.
 One way you can make a huge difference today is to consider making a vehicle donation to Wheels For Wishes benefiting Make-A-Wish.
 When you donate a car to Wheels For Wishes, the proceeds from your donation go to your local chapter of Make-A-Wish, helping them grant more wishes.
-During a time when they need it most, wishes bring more hope, strength and joy to children facing life threatening medical conditions.
+During a time when they need it most, wishes bring more hope, strength and joy to children facing critical illnesses.